OpenWIS/openwis/openwis-database/README.md

 ## Citext

-Additionally Citext extension is installed fro a script in the contrib folder of the postgres install
+Additionally Citext extension is installed from a script in the contrib folder of the postgres install

 * /freeware/pgsql/share/contrib/citext.sql